Get a free document review here.

 1. Develop thick skin.

-You can only evaluate a document if you know what it is intending to do.
-Write down how you would like people to respond to your document.
-Judge the feedback you receive in the light of your purpose.
+People can only provide useful review comments when they know what the document is intending to do, and who it is aimed at.
+When asking for review, explain who the document is for, and how you would like people to respond to your document.
+Judge the feedback you receive in the light of your purpose and audience.

 3. Identify real users.

 Representatives of your target audience are the best people to tell you how well your document will work.
 Anybody else is guessing (although experienced reviewers usually guess well).